JoPaVe/PDF-Program/README.md

 # PDF-Program
 This Program is created to merge PDF files and extract comments from PDF files.
+The GUI is based on the Tkinter module.

 ## Main functionalities:
 ### 1. Merge two or more PDF files